ashrafulsarkar/easy-login-logout/readme.txt

 Installation procedure:

 1. Deactivate plugin if you have the previous version installed.
-2. Extract \"easy-login-logout.zip\" archive content to the \"/wp-content/plugins/easy-login-logout\" directory.
+2. Extract "easy-login-logout.zip" archive content to the "wp-content/plugins/easy-login-logout" directory.
-3. Activate \"Easy Login Logout\" plugin via \'Plugins\' menu in WordPress admin menu.
+3. Activate "Easy Login Logout" plugin via 'Plugins' menu in WordPress admin menu.
 4. Go to the wp-admin > Appearance > Menus and edit your menu.

 == Frequently Asked Questions ==